 Worship leaders, I encourage you, if you don’t have one already, to seek out a mentor who can speak truth and encouragement to you.
 Don’t “Lone Ranger” worship ministry.
 That’s a recipe for disaster, at worst, and burnout, at best.
 Once you have a mentor and have worked with him/her for a while, then look for ways to “pay it forward” to a younger person who’s a member of a generation one or two behind yours.
 Simultaneously being mentored and mentoring sets you up for much fruit in your ministry!

 The Lord be with you!

-Coming next week (Lord willing): A few thoughts on the satellite-and-video-sermon strategy.
+Coming next week (Lord willing): Pastors and GQ.